snowdonr/pyms-minerva/UserGuide/pyms-demo/data-files.rst

 **********************************
-PyMS test and example data files
+PyMassSpec test and example data files
 **********************************

 The example data files can be downloaded using the links below: